humamaboalraja/superchat-backend-challenge-humam.abo_alraja/README.md

 ## **💽 Database Schema model**

-The challenge's database is implemented in naive approach due to some time constraints, and we can exponenetially improve it by Nomralizing the relationship between the messages and contacts.
+The challenge's database is implemented in naive approach due to some time constraints, and we can exponentially improve it by Nomralizing the relationship between the messages and contacts.

 <br>